My Life as a Chef

 Breakfasts

 By way of introduction, let me note that I LOVE cooking.
-I watch cooking shows and try things I have seen that look doable and sound good.
+I watch cooking shows and often try things I have seen that look doable and sound good.
 I spent my childhood in the kitchen, licking baking dishes, carving melon balls, stirring pots as instructed, and generally monitoring both our maid Rebecca, and my mom, who were both busy cooking and baking for 6, or often as many as 14 on Sundays, or even more hungry mouths on special occasions.
+By the time I was around 10, I was often on oven duty and contributing to the food preperation.
+When I was in college, I got a job in a bakery, where among other things, I made the meat pies, scaled cakes, ran the criosant machine, and baked the croisants as well as performing many other duties as the bakers assistant.
 During my first marriage, Melissa, a stay at home mom, did 95% of the cooking.
-I was in charge of (restricted to) the BBQ.
-Frequently I made the salad.
-Food in our house was not spectacular, although I tried making a variety of interesting salad dressings. anyhow, the food was generally pretty serviceable, but nothing earth shattering.
+I was in charge of (read: “restricted to”) the BBQ.
+Frequently I made the salad often experimenting with dressings.
+Food in our house was not spectacular, although I I did try making a variety of interesting salad dressings. anyhow, the food was generally pretty serviceable, but nothing earth shattering.
 I used to watch the cooking shows longingly, and we would eat out for variety.
 When we split up, I resolved that I would learn how to make delicious food.
 As I started cooking for myself, I found that I had a real aptitude, and more importantly, I discovered that I really enjoyed cooking and baking.
-After Melissa and I agreed to split up, but before she moved out, she went on cooking strike.
-So, it was left to me to make dinner for her, Mia, my daughter, and I. The dish I made was Posole.
+After Melissa and I agreed to split up, but before she moved out, she went on cooking strike one night.
+So, that night, it was left to me to make dinner for her, Mia, my daughter, and I. The dish I made was Posole.
 Both my ex-wife and my daughter said, “Wow, this is really delicious!”
 I also remember before we split up, we used to get a box of vegetables, and one box included Bok Choy.
 Melissa had no idea how to prepare them.
 I said, “I’ll do it.
 I grabbed garlic, mirin, soy and a inch of red pepper flakes.
 Her response was, “Man, this is so good, how did you know how to make them?”
 Once I was on my own, and cooking for one, I really began to experiment.
-I discovered a lane that my culinary sensibility lived in, and relied on recipes as a starting point.
+I discovered a lane that my culinary sensibility lived in, and relied on recipes I found as a starting point.
 I remember when I moved out of my house into my first apartment, one of my first food quests was to learn how to make perfect pasta.
 It took me several tries till I got it right.
 I also paid attention to the chefs I watched on TV.
 I remember watching “Beat Bobby Flay” one evening, and the challenger was an older chef who had a pasta restaurant in NYC.
-As he was making his pasta dough, host asked him what his secret was.
+As he was making his pasta dough, the host asked him what his secret was.
 He said, and I will never forget this, “Get as many yolks into the pasta as it will hold!”
 I heard that and began to experiment with how many yolks to use in my dough when I made pasta for 2.
 If you ask Heather today about my fresh pasta, she will tell you that it’s the best pasta she has ever had!

-Heather came into my life, and from the beginning, as she licked one plate clean after another, she said, “You are a chef, own it!”
-So,on a gradient, I began to own it.
+Heather came into my life in 2018, and from the beginning, as she licked one plate clean after another, she said, “You are a chef, own it!”
+So, on a gradient, I began to own it.
 I researched recipes, first in books, and then online.
 I tried various things, playing with temperature, flavors, salinity, heat and sweetness, often getting very ambitious, and little by little, the flavors I was able to conjure up began to consistently be very moreish!
 I began to take on more complex cooks, and became very adventurous, taking on food culture from around the world.
 My rationale was, “Lets explore food from around the world.
-It can’t be that different, we all cook with protein, carbs and fat!”
+It can’t be that difficult, we all cook with protein, carbs and fat!”
 I already had developed a high capsaicin tolerance, so diving into peppers was in my wheelhouse, anyway, I digress.